matomo-org/developer-documentation/docs/master/Piwik/Plugin/Controller.md

 ### `getCalendarPrettyDate()` <a name="getCalendarPrettyDate"></a>

-Returns pretty date for use in period selector widget.
+Returns a prettified date string for use in period selector widget.

 #### Signature